About

 Nick Kreter, Postdoctoral researcher

-Catherine Sager is obtaining her Master's in Psychology.
+Catherine Sager is obtaining her PhD in Human Physiology.
 She came from University of Iowa where she obtained her B.S. in Neuroscience.
-At University of Iowa she worked as a research assistant in the Department of Brain Sciences and then moved on to work as a research associate in Clinical Cesearch for Cystic Fibrosis and Epileptology.
+At University of Iowa she worked as a research assistant in the Department of Brain Sciences and then moved on to work as a research associate in Clinical Research for Cystic Fibrosis and Epileptology.
 She enjoys motor skills research since it contributes to the understanding of human development, health, learning, and overall quality of life.
-Outside of research, she enjoys hiking, exploring the ocean, crafting, playing piano, and spending time with her husband and dog.
+Outside of research, she enjoys exploring the world, yapping, playing piano, and spending time with her husband and dog.

 Ale Harris Caceres, Research Assistant